-Mortgage-backed securities are single debt instruments that are comprised of several combined debt instruments – namely, mortgage loans.
+Mortgage-backed securities are single debt instruments that are composed of several combined debt instruments – namely, mortgage loans.
 Mortgage-backed securities are created when a bank or other mortgage lender bundles many mortgage loans that it has made into a single package, which is then sold to another financial entity.
-The loans are sold at a discount to their total principal plus interest value, thus enabling the buyer to resell them for a profit.
+The loans are sold at a discount to their total principal plus interest value, thus enabling the buyer to hold or resell them for a potential profit.

 The financial entity that purchases the package of mortgage loans then, in turn, creates a mortgage-backed security – a single debt instrument that investors can purchase just as they would a government or corporate bond.
 In the United States, the creators of an MBS are either a government-sponsored enterprise, such as the Federal National Mortgage Association or Fannie Mae, or a private financial company.

 Investors in a mortgage-backed security receive periodic payments, much like the periodic coupon payments received by bond investors.
 The periodic payments received by investors represent the payments of mortgage loan principal amounts and interest made by the mortgage loan borrowers whose mortgage loans have been packaged into the MBS.